-Analysis: Impressions from day 6 of Seahawks training camp on Earl Thomas’ future, the safety position, and more
+Impressions from Day 6 of Seahawks training camp: On Earl Thomas, a new-look secondary and more

-Thomas can now be fined more than half a million dollars as his holdout continues into its second week.
+Because of his holdout, Earl Thomas can now be fined more than half a million dollars.
+That and more thoughts from beat writer Bob Condotta as Seahawks training camp enters its second week.

 It finally felt a little like football season at the VMAC Thursday as the Seahawks held their sixth practice of training camp under gray skies and just a tiny bit of rain that fell as players walked off the field.